rajhseg/Angular16_ASPNETCore_JWTAuthentication/README.md

 Authentication Flow

-**Login Screen -> token generate return the token -> Angular http interceptor sends token in header -> (Based on JWTConfig in program.cs) Authorize attribute validate the authorization header.**
+**Login Screen with credentials -> token generate return the token -> Angular http interceptor sends token in header -> (Based on JWTConfig in program.cs) Authorize attribute validate the authorization header.**